oldtools/v0rt3X/ReadMe.md

 ![AsAdmin](https://oldtools.github.io/v0rt3X/runas.png)

 During gameplay you may modify and/or create additional joystick profiles and any found within the game's jacket will be saved and reloaded for player 2/3/4, prioritizing the default profile-name eg: game-name/_#.gamecontroller.amgp, and other "player#" monikers.)

+# W.I.P/To Do

+Cloud-Backup of Game-Saves and Game-Configuration files

 # Building or compiling from source